The Senior Course

 NDC offers a variety of short courses for specific audiences.
 The best known is the General and Flag Officers and Ambassadors Course, offered for one week in the spring and again in the fall, with an additional week in Brussels.
 Begun in 2002, this has become a very popular and worthwhile vehicle for introducing senior leaders to NATO and the challenges of the evolving security environment.
 Together with highly regarded expert lecturers, some 45 to 50 senior officers and officials have the chance to discuss some of the major issues confronting the Alliance.

 The College is continuing its Integrated Partner Orientation Course (IPOC) that began in 1992.
-For two weeks, some 25 to 30 officers and civilians from Partnership for Peace (PfP), Mediterranean Dialogue (MD) and Istanbul Cooperation Initiative (ICI) countries join the Senior Course and are integrated into the committees.
-In addition to two stimulating weeks taken together with the course members, they return home with a better understanding of how NATO works at the both the professional and personal level.
+For one week, some 25 to 30 officers and civilians from Partnership for Peace (PfP), Mediterranean Dialogue (MD) and Istanbul Cooperation Initiative (ICI) countries join the Senior Course and are integrated into the committees.
+In addition to a stimulating week taken together with the course members, they return home with a better understanding of how NATO works at the both the professional and personal level.

 The NATO Regional Cooperation Course (NRCC) was directed by the North Atlantic Council at the Riga Summit in 2006 and after two years of preparation inaugurated at the College in 2009 to educate NATO officers and officials about the Maghreb, Mashreq and the Gulf and officers and officials from the Maghreb, Mashreq and the Gulf about NATO.
 As the Alliance’s major educational outreach to MD and ICI countries, this 10 week program is offered twice each year, once in the spring and again in the fall, to some 20 to 40 course members in each course.
 It makes use of lecturers in the Senior Course (40% of the time), has its own separate facilities, its own lecturers, most from the ME region, and has dedicated Faculty Advisors with Ph,D.s and experience studying and working within the Maghreb, Mashreq and the Gulf.